 Glossary

-These definitions are drawn from the U.S. Department of Education IPEDS Glossary.
-(IPEDS stands for Integrated Postsecondary Education Data System)
+These definitions are drawn from the U.S. Department of Education IPEDS Glossary and the College IQ glossary.
+(IPEDS stands for Integrated Postsecondary Education Data System.)

 -